 Florrie Connell

-After cutting her teeth managing restaurants, events and bars, Florrie transferred her skills into the charity sector.
-Starting as a project manager and coordinator she then moved into roles focused more heavily on support, therapeutic delivery, service design, evaluation and coproduced systems change, eventually leading her back to school.
+Before this, Florrie cut her teeth managing restaurants, events and bars, then moved into the charity sector as a project manager and coordinator.
+From there, she took on roles focused more heavily on support, therapeutic delivery, service design, evaluation and coproduced systems change, eventually returning to education for the BASc in Interdisciplinary Problems and Methods.
+It was there that she built the practical skills and broader ability to intervene in the systems she’s most passionate about.

-In her free time you can find Florrie walking solo on long hikes, staying up too late reading books, swimming in the open water, catching one man theatre shows and hitting up dancefloors with her friends and family.
-She loves strong, milky lukewarm tea and doesn’t like ice cream.
+Outside of work, you’ll find Florrie walking solo on long hikes, staying up too late reading, swimming in open water, catching one-man theatre shows, or on the dancefloor with friends and family.
+She loves a strong, milky, lukewarm cup of tea, and firmly does not like ice cream.